vsupacha/tensailab-public/README.md

 ## dec14_IndustryInsights directory
 A short note from attending **Industry Insights** event.
 The event was hosted by NIA and TESA on December 14th, 2016 at NIA building.

+## dec21_InnovationFunding directory
+FAQ from attending **Thailand Research & Innovation Fund** event.
+The event was hosted by NIA and TESA on December 21st, 2016 at NIA building.